cacophony-wj/LeS/TROUBLESHOOTING.md

 **To confirm: all BodySlide customizations, and additional mods you have installed on top of the Modlist will be deleted.
 Your saves and downloads folders will not be touched!**

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite_ button.

+## Content

+### What gives?
+I want creatures!
+Where is Cursed Loot?
+Where is the roleplay?
+This is too softcore!

+Boy did you ever download the wrong list.
+This list is mostly for playing Skyrim with titties in it.

+You have two options.
+The first and best is to install the _Dungeons & Deviousness_ modlist to experience the most Lover's Lab content this side of an Oldrim installation.
+You may feel this list goes too hard in the direction of suffering and roleplay.
+If this the case, consider reading about the mods inside it and configuring the menus more to your liking.
+They are actually very customizable.

+Your second option is to find my private server in the #licentia channel and customize the modlist there, Licentia Ultimate.
+It separates much of the LL content into multiple profiles for easier play and is much more agreeable to Rule 11 violations (customization).
+Be warned, this list is shipped in an incomplete state and requires someone with modding experience or a willingness to learn and experiment.
+If you join my server and immediately ask dumb questions about Nemesis without checking the pins, you will likely be banned.

 ## Technical